-Every day, the world needs to more deeply cultivate kindness, friendship, and simply rich living.
+Every day, the world needs to cultivate more kindness and generosity.
 The singular gift of a poem.
 The beautiful chance to read together.
 Inspiring words.
 Fun celebrations.
 The sharing of ideas.
 Listening and learning.
 You help make that possible for so many people, when you become part of Tweetspeak by gifting our books, taking our workshops, or becoming a dedicated patron.

 I wanted Tweetspeak to succeed because I felt there was nothing else like it to be found.